 Video Annotation.
-To annotate the videos, we initially use our classifier to dig up pseudoscientific videos.
-Then, the first author of this paper manually inspects all the videos classified as pseudoscientific to confirm that they are indeed such.
+Here, we describe how we use our classifier in our experiments.
+In particular, we initially use our classifier to annotate all the videos encountered in our experiments and identify videos that are more likely to be pseudoscientific.
+Then, the first author of this paper manually inspects all the videos classified as pseudoscientific to confirm that they are indeed pseudoscientific.
 Following this approach, we eliminate all the false positives.